Trump’s Wax Figure: 25 Photos Show Madame Tussauds’ Used Yak And Squirrel Hair For Wax Trump’s Hair, Eyebrows

 [Image by Frank Augstein/AP Images]

 Some of the photos of Trump’s wax figure were taken in London, on Wednesday, January 18.
-Trump’s wax figure took months to create — with Madame Tussauds’ noting that they created a wax figure of Hillary Clinton as well, beginning the process to create both wax figures months ago.
-Madame Tussauds’ stated that they created both wax figures of the political icons prior to knowing which candidate would be swearing in as president on Inauguration Day.
-The London Oval Office of Madame Tussauds’ will be the resting place Trump’s wax figure, with Trump immortalized in wax alongside other famous people and politicians and celebrity icons.
+Trump’s wax figure took months to create, with Madame Tussauds’ noting that they created a wax figure of Hillary Clinton as well, beginning the process to create both wax figures months ago.
+Madame Tussauds’ stated that they created both wax figures of the political icons prior to knowing which candidate would be sworn in as president on Inauguration Day.
+The London Oval Office of Madame Tussauds’ will be the resting place Trump’s wax figure, with Trump immortalized in wax alongside other famous people, politicians, and celebrity icons.

-The above photos display Trump’s wax figure’s head being worked on by Verity Talbot, a coloring supervisor, as well as by Luke Beard, a senior hair technician, in west London.
+The above photos display the Trump wax figure’s head being worked on by Verity Talbot, a coloring supervisor, as well as by Luke Beard, a senior hair technician, in West London.
 Since those photos were taken on Thursday, December 15, 2016, it shows just how long it can take to create such a life-like Trump wax figure.

 The artists of Trump's @MadameTussauds wax figure spent 5 weeks on his hairstyle, inserting each hair by hand https://t.co/LUFHGbppAs pic.twitter.com/owxZJEeymc